AmmarYasserHassan/MERN/Introduction to JS.md

 ### Arrow Functions

-There is an alternative way to defining functions in JS that was introduced with ES6.
-It is called arrow functions and they are very widely used in modern JS development.
+Arrow functions are an alternative way to defining functions in JS that was introduced with ES6, and it is very widely used in modern JS development.

 ```javascript